men’s mental health

 Life can get tough.
 Developing your own coping strategies can make a big difference.
 Here are three practical ways to support your mental health:

-- Mindfulness techniques offer a simple yet powerful way to ground yourself in the present moment.
+1. Mindfulness offer a simple yet powerful way to ground yourself in the present moment.
 Try mindfulness techniques such as body scan meditation or grounding.
 Close your eyes and bring awareness to each part of your body, one by one, focusing on what you feel.

 Connect with others

 Share your feelings with friends or family.
-Positive social interactions are more than just niceties; they are essential for a healthy mind by providing you with support and a sense of belonging.
+Positive social interactions are more than just niceties.
+They are essential for a healthy mind by providing you with support and a sense of belonging.
+Doing something active together, like going for a walk, can also make conversations feel less intimidating or intense, helping you open up at your own pace.

 Prioritise self-care